 Especially the Tsaatan.
-This tribe living west of Khuvsgul Lake is famous for breeding Taiga reindeers are of particular interest to Nadaam holiday makers.
+This tribe living west of Khuvsgul Lake and famous for breeding Taiga reindeers is of particular interest to Nadaam holiday makers.

 Arriving in Kathgal, the main town at the lake there’s a huge traffic jam.
 So time to look at the tourist ger camps on both sides of the road.
 In between all free space filled with tents, 10 000s of tourists – all celebrating their Nadaam holiday.
 Difficult to drive on.
 Finally we reach the junction of the road going to the lake’s eastside.
 Also full of cars.
 We move on.
 Not far, just a little.
 Then we realize that there’s no longer any chance to drive further.
 All is blocked by 100s or 1000s of cars.
 All trying to get out of the mess.
 We too.
 The only solution rushing into our mind is to return immediately to Murun – and to forget lake Khuvsgul.
 And a few hours later back we are.

-In Murun we take the opportunity to visit another site with some deerstone steeles some 20km to the west.
+In Murun we take the opportunity to visit another site with some deerstone steles some 20km to the west.